imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 The questions are: do opcodes have comparable cache profiles and do they retain profiles when executed as parts of real life programs.
 In other words: what is the impact of caches on measurements.

-We need to collect statistics of caches, of various levels, and other infrastructure.
+We need to collect statistics on caches, of various levels, and other infrastructure.
 The "perf" tool is utilized for this purpose.
 It is low level software that listens to Linux kernel events.
 The number of cache levels, size and performance differs for environments/CPU architectures.
 However, our goal is not to determine the impact itself, rather to verify that it does not depend on opcode and context,